UFC 285: Jon Jones vs Ciryl Gane odds, predictions, and best bets

 Jon Jones vs Ciryl Gane Odds

-Even though this is his first time fighting in the heavyweight class, Jones is the favorite heading into Saturday with -157 odds.
+Even though this is his first time fighting in the heavyweight class, Jones is the favorite heading into tonight with -157 odds.

 Meanwhile, Gane opens with +137 odds against Jones in the octagon.